Best Creative Toys for 5 Year Olds by Play Style

 Born Toys 6-in-1 Dress Up & Pretend Play Costume Set

-Worth knowing: the smaller plastic accessories, like the toy handcuffs, are the pieces most likely to break under rough play.
-The fabric costumes themselves tend to hold up much better than the included props, so it’s worth treating those as a bonus rather than the main draw.
+Worth knowing: the small plastic accessories like the toy handcuffs are the pieces most likely to break under rough play.
+The fabric costumes hold up much better.
+Treat the props as a bonus rather than the main draw.

 Alvantor Lemonade Stand & Puppet Show Theater